sander110419/Cloud-infra-visualization/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=sander110419_Cloud-infra-visualization&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=sander110419_Cloud-infra-visualization)
 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=sander110419_Cloud-infra-visualization&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=sander110419_Cloud-infra-visualization)

+For more detailed information, please refer to our [documentation](https://github.com/sander110419/Cloud-infra-visualization/wiki).

+## Project Board:
+You can view our progress and upcoming features on our [Github Project](https://github.com/users/sander110419/projects/2).

 ## ✅ Currently Implemented Features

-### Project Board:
-You can view our progress and upcoming features on our [Github Project](https://github.com/users/sander110419/projects/2).

 ### Azure:
-We currently support MOST Azure resourcetypes.
+We currently support MOST Azure resource types.

 ### What does it do (as of now):
-- Get all or selected subscriptions
+- Retrieves all or selected subscriptions.
-- Iterate over all these and gets all or selected resource groups
+- Iterates over these subscriptions and gets all or selected resource groups.
-- Iterate over all or selected resource groups and gets all resources.
+- Iterates over all or selected resource groups and retrieves all resources.
-- Output an excel file with all technical configuration details of all resources
+- Outputs an excel file with all technical configuration details of all resources.
-- Output a draw.io diagram which connects all resources to resource groups, DBs to servers, disks to VMs etc.
+- Outputs a draw.io diagram which connects all resources to resource groups, DBs to servers, disks to VMs etc.
-- Output a json file containing all the technical data to process in other tools.
+- Outputs a json file containing all the technical data to process in other tools.

 ## 🚀 How to Run